brexhq/result/README.md

 ## Overview

-`ExResult` is split into three main components:
+`Brex.Result` is split into three main components:

-- `ExResult.Base` - Base provides tools for creating and passing around `ok`/`error` tuples.
+- `Brex.Result.Base` - Base provides tools for creating and passing around `ok`/`error` tuples.
 The tools follow the property: if there’s a success continue the computation, if there’s an error propagate it.
-- `ExResult.Helpers` - Helpers includes tools for modifying the reason in `error` tuples.
+- `Brex.Result.Helpers` - Helpers includes tools for modifying the reason in `error` tuples.
 The functions in this module always propogate the success value.
-- `ExResult.Mappers` - Mappers includes tools for applying functions that return `:ok | {:ok, val} | {:error, reason}` over `Enumerables`.
+- `Brex.Result.Mappers` - Mappers includes tools for applying functions that return `:ok | {:ok, val} | {:error, reason}` over `Enumerables`.

 ## Usage

-Include the line `use ExResult` to import the entire library or `import ExResult.{Base, Helpers, Mappers}` to import the modules individually.
+Include the line `use Brex.Result` to import the entire library or `import Brex.Result.{Base, Helpers, Mappers}` to import the modules individually.

 A sampling of functions and examples are provided below.
-For more in-depth examples see [examples](https://github.com/brexhq/ex_result/tree/master/examples).
+For more in-depth examples see [examples](https://github.com/brexhq/result/tree/master/examples).

 ## Differences from Similar Libraries

-Other libraries like [OK](https://github.com/CrowdHailer/OK), [Monad](https://github.com/rmies/monad), and [Ok Jose](https://github.com/vic/ok_jose) have embraced the concept of monadic error handling and have analogous functions to the ones we have in `ExResult.Base`.
+Other libraries like [OK](https://github.com/CrowdHailer/OK), [Monad](https://github.com/rmies/monad), and [Ok Jose](https://github.com/vic/ok_jose) have embraced the concept of monadic error handling and have analogous functions to the ones we have in `Brex.Result.Base`.

-`ExResult` separates itself by:
+`Brex.Result` separates itself by:

 - Extending support beyond classic monadic functions
   - support for `:ok` as a success value